Battle of Sullivan's Island: Battle

 On the morning of June 28, Fort Sullivan was defended by Colonel Moultrie, commanding the 2nd South Carolina Regiment and a company of the 4th South Carolina Artillery, numbering 435 men.
 At around 09:00 that morning, a British ship fired a signal gun indicating all was ready for the attack.
 Less than an hour later, nine warships had sailed into positions facing the fort.
 Thunder and Friendship anchored about 1.5 mi from the fort while Parker took Active, Bristol, Experiment, and Solebay to a closer position about 400 yd from Sullivan's Island, where they anchored facing broadside to the fort.
 Each of these ships began to fire upon the fort when it reached its position, and the defenders returned the fire.
 Although many of Thunders shots landed in or near the fort, they had little effect; according to Moultrie, "We had a morass in the middle, that swallowed them up instantly, and those that fell in the sand in and about the fort, were immediately buried".
 Thunders role in the action was also relatively short-lived; she had anchored too far away from the fort, and the overloading of her mortars with extra powder to increase their range eventually led to them breaking out of their mounts.
 Owing to shortage of gunpowder, Moultrie's men were deliberate in the pace of their gunfire, and only a few officers actually aimed the cannons.
 They also fired in small volleys, four cannon at a time.
 One British observer wrote, "Their fire was surprisingly well served" and it was "slow, but decisive indeed; they were very cool and took care not to fire except their guns were exceedingly well directed."
+Due to severe shortage of black powder a group of men led by "The Swamp Fox" Francis Marion headed into Charleston and acquired more black powder to be able to continue the battle.
+Due to this action and sinkage of a British Frigate the battle was considered a victory.